-We retrieved occurrence data from the literature and opportunistic observations, both from native and nonnative ranges (Glaw and Vences 2007; Raxworthy et al. 2007; Pearson and Raxworthy 2009; Dubos 2013; Buckland et al. 2014; Dubos et al. 2014; Fieldsend and Krysko 2019; Fieldsend et al. 2021a; Fieldsend et al. 2021c; Porcel et al. 2021).
+We retrieved occurrence data from the literature and opportunistic observations, both from native and non-native ranges (Madagascar, Mauritius, Reunion Island, Florida, French Polynesia and Hawaii; Glaw and Vences 2007; Raxworthy et al. 2007; Pearson and Raxworthy 2009; Dubos 2013; Buckland et al. 2014; Dubos et al. 2014; Fieldsend and Krysko 2019; Fieldsend et al. 2021a, 2021c; Porcel et al. 2021), all of which were included for model calibration.
 In total, we obtained 338 unique occurrence records for P. grandis and 113 for P. laticauda.
 We thinned the data to avoid pseudo-replication and mitigate spatial biases, selecting one occurrence per pixel at the resolution of the environmental variables (5 arc minutes, see below).
 This resulted in a sample of 91 presence points for P. grandis based on CHELSA, of which 50 are within the native area and 41 in non-native areas (90 based on Worldclim; 49 and 41 points in native and non-native areas, respectively).
 For P. laticauda, the final sample represents 58 presence points, of which 19 are distributed in the native area and 39 in the non-native area (59 points based on Worldclim; 18 and 41 points in native and non-native areas, respectively).